How to Win Over Your Ideal Client

-2020 is (finally!) coming to a close, and IP firms are taking some time to reflect on this chaotic year and the current state of their profit margins.
-Our conversations with clients have made it clear: business development will be a top priority in 2021.
+IP firms are taking some time to reflect on the current state of their profit margins.
+Our conversations with clients have made it clear: business development is a top priority.

 When it comes to winning new clients, the best way to stand out from the competition is with persuasive metrics.
 A blend of the tried-and-true basics (such as allowance rate and average months to allowance) and more complex data points (like the ROI of your work) can help your team customize your marketing efforts and expand your book of business.

-These metrics -- ranging from fundamental to more advanced -- can help take your marketing to the next level in 2021.
+These metrics - ranging from fundamental to more advanced - can help take your marketing to the next level.